-The village and lands around Kirkby Malzeard is hidden between Masham, Ripon and the Dales themselves.
-The village and buildings are lovely and the walk starts with an interesting section of woodland.
+The village and land around Kirkby Malzeard is hidden in an area between Masham, Ripon and the Eastern Dales .
+The village and buildings of the village are lovely and the walk starts with an interesting section of woodland.

 Wensleydale Creamery have a new factory on the outskirts of Kirkby Malzeard.
 In addition there is a grand old church and the ancient remains of Mowbray Castle, its fighting highlight being nearly 1,000 years ago.
 A more intriguing place lies in the woods next to the village.
 I would suggest you just visit it and discover it for yourself.
 It is near the castle remains.